luickk/AiPoweredGameOfLife/README.md

 As mentioned in the paper its advantage is that this parameter is great to find "stable" life forms since reduced entropy equals a higher amount of order.

 - Probabilistic Complexity <br>
-This paramete is from the paper [Algorithmic specified complexity (ASC)](https://robertmarks.org/REPRINTS/2015_AlgorithmicSpecifiedComplexityInTheGameOfLife.pdf) and can be found in section `C. Binary Encoding for Patterns` but is only a component of the postulated *Algorithmic specified complexity (ASC)* but has very interesting characteristics as it defines the  probability of the next pattern.
+This parameter is from the paper [Algorithmic specified complexity (ASC)](https://robertmarks.org/REPRINTS/2015_AlgorithmicSpecifiedComplexityInTheGameOfLife.pdf) and can be found in section `C. Binary Encoding for Patterns` but is only a component of the postulated *Algorithmic specified complexity (ASC)* but has very interesting characteristics as it defines the  probability of the next pattern.

 - Algorithmic Specified Complexity in the Game of Life //todo This parameter seems to be really promising since it calculates the degree to which an object is meaningful.
-I made the assumtion that the paper would propose a "implementable" formula or method of some kind but the paper bases its calculations on an encoding which is based on visual obervations.
+I made the assumption that the paper would propose a "implementable" formula or method of some kind but the paper bases its calculations on an encoding which is based on visual obervations.
 The problem with implementing such a solution is that it requires to implement the encoding (or its operators) but the encoding contains operations which are very difficult to detect automatically.
-As for example the operator "move right" would require an algorithm which is capable of detecting a shift in a complex pattern, this could either be acomplished by a static implementation (which would lack flexibility) or another neural net.
+As for example the operator "move right" would require an algorithm which is capable of detecting a shift in a complex pattern, this could either be accomplished by a static implementation (which would lack flexibility) or another neural net.
 > "Algorithmic specified complexity (ASC) measures the degree to which an object is meaningful [...]"
 > -Abstract from the [Paper](https://robertmarks.org/REPRINTS/2015_AlgorithmicSpecifiedComplexityInTheGameOfLife.pdf)